Terminal Guide for Honolulu International Airport Pet Relief Areas

 - To access the general Honolulu Airport pet relief area, exit through the lower level baggage claim close to the car rental desks.
 The area will be straight ahead, between the International and Overseas Public Parking areas.

-- To access the Overseas Terminal area, exit through the lower level baggage claim close to the escalators.
+- To access the Terminal 2 area, exit through the lower level baggage claim close to the escalators.
 Proceed across the road and turn to the left.
 The station will be in the Hawaiian Garden.

 HNL Airport Pet Relief Area Map

-The pet relief station located between the parking structures is the nicest of the three.
+The pet relief station located between the parking structures is the nicest of the four.
 This is a fully-fenced grassy area surrounded by palm trees.
 These trees are a nice inclusion, as they provide shade for playing animals on the hottest summer days.
 Additionally, this location is very convenient for passengers entering and exiting the airport—it is in the center of the main parking area.

 The terminal-specific pet relief areas are similar in size and available amenities.
 These areas are between 15 and 25 square feet and are partially-fenced areas of gravel and sand.